Pandawan/Islands/Assets/Scripts/Islands/Tilemaps/README.md

 This can also be done at runtime using the `TileData.sprite.OverridePhysicsShape()` (or from the BasicTile's `Sprite`).

 NOTE: Making the height too small might be an issue when sorting with the player.
 Watch out for this issue.

+## Tile Editor

+If you want to create a tilemap in the editor (out of runtime), so as to create custom/pre-made maps, use Unity's built-in editor.

+Simply create a BasicTile Scriptable Object ([just like you would at runtime](#Tilemap)), add them to the "Editor Palette" (found in `GameAssets` folder), and start creating.

+Then, add/enable a TilemapImporter component on the World game object so it can import all of these on GenerationEvent.

+## World Generation

+World Generation can be done in two ways.

+1. TilemapImporter: When using a pre-made tilemap during EditMode, the TilemapImporter script will import the Unity Tilemap into a World-compatible tilemap.
+2. WorldGeneration: When procedurally generating new Worlds, the WorldGeneration script allows for runtime generation.

+### How it works
+World has an event called "GenerationEvent" which is called once the World is ready to be generated.
+Other components can subscribe to that event and generate once called.

+TilemapImporter simply calls WorldManager.ImportTilemap, which loops through every tile in the Tilemap, and `SetTile`s them in the World.

+WorldGeneration uses loops/perlin/other trickeries to generate using `SetTile`